jocast99/wa_micro/README.md

    ```
 3. Click **Save**.

 Follow the instruction in https://www.twilio.com/docs/whatsapp/self-sign-up to create production environment for Twilio and set the environment variable with proper WhatsApp senders and https://www.twilio.com/docs/whatsapp/api#configuring-inbound-message-webhooks to reset webhook.
+Remember to set same webhook url for all phone numbers.

 ---